fbreton06/RRaspPY/README.md

   - common.py
   - device.py
 3) From your raspberry (probably throught your SSH connection) just start the server like that:
-$> python ./server.py DEVICE_ADDRESS HOST_ADDRESS [DEVICE_PORT=8080] [HOST_PORT=7070]
+$> python ./server.py HOST_ADDRESS [DEVICE_ADDRESS] [HOST_PORT=7070] [DEVICE_PORT=8080]
 Where:
+  - HOST_ADDRESS              It should be IP address of the network interface used by your host to execute you python application.
-  - DEVICE_ADDRESS  It should be the interface used by your raspberry to expose the server.
+  - DEVICE_ADDRESS [optional] By default on linux system it is the IP address of the "eth0" interface It should be the interface used by your raspberry to expose the server.
                               Probably something like: wlan0 or eth0... for linux based system.
                               If the detection doesn't work you could enter directly the IP address of the network interface
-  - HOST_ADDRESS    It should be IP address of the network interface used by your host to execute you python application.
+  - HOST_PORT      [optional] Is the port number used by the host
   - DEVICE_PORT    [optional] Is the port number used by the raspberry server
-  - HOST_PORT   [optional] Is the port number used by the host

 4) You need to do the same thing dirrectly in the host.py file:
     HOST_TUPLE = (HOST_ADDRESS, 7070)